 The x-axis could also be understood as the axis for the degree of corruption.
 In this case, the y-axis is the level of social output.
 At the lowest numbers, the social system is frozen.
 There is almost no corruption, but also no social output.
 There is no output at the highest level of corruption while the system is in chaos (minimum entropy).
 The highest level of output is found at the edge of chaos.

-It is easy to understand the tendency of western societies to formalize democracy (against corruption) as a tendency that is oriented towards 0 on x-axis.
-It is thus clear that formalization, over-regulation pushes society towards inefficiency.
-It is less clear which is the moment with the highest output level of society measured on x-axis.
-We can be sure that deregulation leads to more flexible and more productive society – but we never know when exactly deregulation falls over the edge of highest possible output into the chaos, lowest possible output.
-Society is the most productive when balancing forth and back on the edge of chaos.
+It is easy to understand the tendency of Western societies to formalise democracy (against corruption) as a tendency directed towards 0 on the x-axis.
+So it is clear that formalisation and over-regulation are driving society towards inefficiency.
+It is unclear which is the point in time with the highest output level of society, measured on the x-axis.
+We can be sure that deregulation leads to a more flexible and productive society – but we never know when deregulation falls over the edge of the highest possible output into chaos, the lowest possible output.
+Society is most productive when it is balancing back and forth on the edge of chaos.

 If we see the x-axis as a line of formalisation, we can also see it as a line of individualism.
 The closer to 0, the higher the degree of collectivism; the closer to 10, the higher the degree of individualism.
 From this point of view, the X-axis is also a religious line.
 It finds rigid collective religions such as Catholicism close to 0 and Buddhism, as a non-religion based on purely personal development, closer to 10 on the x-axis.
 From a power-law perspective, we can see that Catholicism began as an individual experience (closer to 10) and later developed strongly towards 0, into an objective, rigid belief system that provides a solid background for any individual practising that belief system.
 This is why institutions like the Church have no intentions of moving to higher numbers on the X-axis.